frink/Reactive/README.md

 callback(returnValue, callArgs, path, ...extra) // Function callbacks replace new and old with return value and call arguments.
 ```

+Caveats and things to note:

-All reactive objects trigger one another.
-Reaction order is longest to shortest and then alphabetical so the order is somewhat deterministic.
-However, since objects could be mounted at different points in the chain there is no guarantee that one reaction won't happen before another for different paths.
+- All reactive objects trigger each another.
+- Reaction order is longest to shortest and then alphabetical so the order is somewhat deterministic.

-Circular references ARE allowed.
-However, the deeper child paths will never fire to avoid triggering an endless loop.
+- Circular references ARE allowed but the deeper child paths will never fire to avoid triggering an endless loop.